 Any original documentation you supplied as part of your application will be returned to your term time address.
 It is your responsibility to keep your addresses up to date, which you can do through eVision.

 Please ensure you bring your University ID card to your appointment.

-- You should complete the online application for reimbursement of a diagnostic test within 3 months of your diagnostic test.
+- You should complete the online application for reimbursement of a diagnostic test within 3 months of their diagnostic test.

-- Please scan and attach a copy of your invoice or receipt from your test centre.
-This should be on letter-headed paper and state clearly the date of your assessment appointment.
+- Please scan and attach a copy of your invoice or receipt from your test centre and evidence of your means tested benefits (if applicable).
+Your invoice or receipt should be on letter-headed paper and state clearly the date of your assessment.
 The maximum award is £250.

 - You will receive an email within ten working days to notify you of the outcome of your application and process for payment, if applicable.